Initiatives to reduce energy consumption and GHG emissions

 The Group adopts various energy saving measures to reduce CO2 emissions and prevent global warming.
 High energy efficient equipments are installed on the occasions of facility replacement, store renovation and new store opening.

 Daimaru Matsuzakaya Department Stores strives to reduce electricity consumption and CO2 emissions by replacing existing lighting with LED units.
-In fiscal year 2017, we replaced approximately 7,000 units, mainly basic lights in the Tokyo, Kyoto and Kobe stores, with LED units, and by February 2018, 204,000 units, which account for about 48% of the total number of relevant lighting fixtures, were replaced with LED units.
+A total of approximately 205,000 LED lighting units, which account for approximately 48% of total, were installed during the period from fiscal year 2010 to fiscal year 2018 and all of approximately 430,000 relevant lighting fixtures will be replaced with LED units by fiscal year 2025.

 Installing solar panels